Load Encoding for Learning AC-OPF

-These results indicate that load reduction yields both a better training convergence and smaller prediction errors.
+These results indicate that load reduction yields both a better training convergence and smaller prediction errors. \footnote{ Additional results indicate that training the linear/full encoder with good convergence can be performed in under 20 min/2 hr, translating to roughly 20/120 extra epochs for OPF training on the largest network.
+Clearly, Figure~\ref{fig:convergence} indicates the benefits of encoders outweigh the extra computational burden. }

-\paragraph{Predicting Generator Voltage Setpoints} Table~\ref{tbl:val_vgm} is the counterpart to Table~\ref{tbl:val_disp}: it reports, on selected benchmarks, the averaged L1-losses $\lVert \cdot \rVert_1$ for the \emph{generator voltage setpoint predictions} using the formula: $ \frac{1}{ \lvert T \rvert}\sum_{t \in T} \frac{\lVert \bm{\hat{v}}^g_t, \bm{v}^g_t \rVert_1}{\lvert N^G \rvert} \nonumber $ where $N^G$ is the set of generators and $T$ is the set of testing instances.
-The results again demonstrate the effectiveness of the proposed encoders, which yield predictors with smaller errors when instances are large.
-Figure~\ref{fig:convergence_vgm} shows the MSE losses (in log scale) for the generator voltage predictions during the training phase for the 39, 189, and 2848\_rte bus benchmarks.
-The results are largely similar to prior results and show the significant benefits on load embeddings on the larger test cases.

-\paragraph{OPF-DNN with Constraints} To analyze whether load encoding is useful across different learning models, this section reports accuracy and convergence results for the OPF-DNN with constraints and Lagrangian multipliers (proposed by Fioretto et al.~\cite{fioretto2020predicting}).
-Table~\ref{tbl:val2_disp} and Table~\ref{tbl:val2_MSE} depict the validation results for three variants of OPF-DNN models: a) with no load encoder; b) with a trained linear encoder $\mathbb{E}_L$; and c) with a trained full NN-encoder $\mathbb{E}_F$.
-Figure~\ref{fig:convergence2} shows the combined MSE losses (in log scale), and ``Mem Err'' is used for test cases exceeding the GPU memory limits.

-The results are largely similar to those of the previous subsections.
-The learning models with encoders consistently deliver smaller prediction errors in the validation phase, and outperform the base model during the training phase.